tzlion/gblinkdx/README.md

 * A Game Boy Color (GBA probably can't do the cart swap due to hardware switching, wasn't able to get it working on a GB Pocket either)
-* A computer running Windows or Linux with an onboard parallel port (not tested with PCI cards or USB adapters)
+* A computer running Windows or Linux with an onboard parallel port or compatible expansion card (not tested with USB adapters)
+  * (The StarTech PEX1P2 PCIe card with AX99100 chip has been tested and works, at least under Windows)
 * A Game Boy flash cart
 * The gblinkdl.gb Game Boy ROM which you can find in [Brian Provinciano's original GBlinkdl package](http://web.archive.org/web/20070203014624/http://www.bripro.com/low/hardware/gblinkdl/files/gblinkdl.zip)